Queen City Anime Convention 2021 – General Rules and Policies

 Cosplay & Dress Code

-- All cosplays must adequately cover private areas at all times in compliance with local law in such a way that they are secure and prevent accidents.
+- All attendees must adequately cover their private areas at all times in compliance with local law in such a way that they are secure and prevent accidents.

-- All cosplayers must have some form of footwear at all times – no bare feet allowed!
+- All attendees must have some form of footwear at all times – no bare feet allowed!
 “Invisible shoes” or clear flip flops are encouraged as an acceptable alternative to bare feet.

 - Dance belts are encouraged for tight fitting outfits.

 - Masks are permitted on the convention floor but they are not permitted in public spaces as per local law.